ALKO HITCH FITTING

 Sue

 As for checking the lights, the easiest way is to hook it up to a towcar.
-Perhaps the owner of the storage site might be able to help
+Perhaps the owner of the storage facility might be able to help you.

 by Sarah